Roasted peach massaman with seasonal vegetables, peanuts & coriander

 400ml coconut cream

-150g new potatoes, cut in half
+150g new potatoes, halved

-50g baby sweetcorn, cut in half lengthways
+50g baby sweetcorn, halved lengthways

 100g pineapple, peeled and roughly diced

-10g, dried raisins
+10g dried raisins

 10g Thai sweet basil